docsforadobe/illustrator-scripting-guide/materials/AI_ScriptGd_2017.md

 myTextFrame.contents = "Hello World!"
 ```
 ```
-For information on locating the ExtendScript Toolkit, see “Viewing the JavaScript object model” on page 9.
+For information on locating the ExtendScript Toolkit, see "Viewing the JavaScript object model" on page 9.
 ```
 2. To test the script, do either of the following: